Nicky Milner: Early life and education

 Milner was born on 4 September 1973 in Bridlington, Yorkshire, England.
 She was educated at Hunmanby Hall School, an all-girls private boarding school in Hunmanby, East Riding of Yorkshire.
 She studied archaeology at the University of Nottingham, graduating with a Bachelor of Arts (BA) degree in 1995.
 She then moved to the University of Cambridge, where she undertook a Natural Environment Research Council funder Doctor of Philosophy (PhD) degree.
 Her research developed a method for analysing seasonality from the shell of the European oyster, and applied this method to Danish shell midden sites.
-She completed her doctorate in 1999 with a thesis tiled "Seasonality information from the incremental growth of the European oyster for Ertebølle sites in Denmark".
+She completed her doctorate in 1999 with a thesis titled "Seasonality information from the incremental growth of the European oyster for Ertebølle sites in Denmark".

 Academic career

 Following her PhD she was awarded a Sir James Knott postdoctoral fellowship at Newcastle University in 1999, and was employed as a lecturer at the same institution in 2001.
 She moved to the University of York in 2004 and was promoted to senior lecturer in 2009, and made Professor of Archaeology in 2012.
 She has been head of York's Department of Archaeology since 2019.

 She is senior editor of Oxford Research Reviews in Archaeology, and has been the editor for Mesolithic Miscellany journal since 2006, and co-author of popular book Star Carr: Life in Britain After the Ice Age, linked to a major exhibition at the Yorkshire Museum.
 She is a member of the AHRC peer college, and a member of the assessment panel for the NERC radiocarbon facility.

+Milner was appointed Officer of the Order of the British Empire (OBE) in the 2023 Birthday Honours for services to archaeology.
+She is a member of the Antiquity Trust, which supports the publication of the archaeology journal Antiquity.